Pulikat Lake - Tamilnadu

 History of Pulikat Lake

-Pulikat Lake has a rich history since the 16th century.
+Pulikat Lake has had a rich history since the 16th century.
 During the rule of the Vijayanagar Empire, the lake was an important source of water for the nearby village of Tiruvallur.
 The lake is also a popular fishing spot with its abundance of fish.
-In the 19th century, the British East India Company took control of the lake and established a fishing facility for it that still now being practiced in the area.
+In the 19th century, the British East India Company took control of the lake and established a fishing facility for it that is still being practiced in the area.
 Later then, since many birds from various regions settle here for a certain period of time

 Nearby sightseeing places